The Final Rip

 So many amazing songs to choose from, but the first I heard was “Rock 'n Roll Lifestyle” which to this day remains awesome.

-Their 20+ year comeback album was pretty good too!
+Even their 20+ year comeback album was great!

 Great songwriter and an excellent debut album, just never took the time to keep up.